LEED AND PRAXIS

-Praxis's embrace of the values of green building as embodied in the LEED standards began in 2005.
-The Artyard project in the Santa Fe Railyard would have been the first building in New Mexico to attain a Platinum certification.
-This distinction was thwarted by the economic downturn in 2008 that delayed completion of this project.
+Beginning in 2005. the PRAXIS-designed A1 building of the Artyard project located in the Santa Fe Railyard would have been the first building in New Mexico, commercial or residential, to attain a Platinum certification.
+Platinum recognizes and awards the highest achievement in environmentally-friendly construction and design.
+(This distinction failed to materialize because of the economic downturn in 2007, delaying completion of this project.)

 A scoresheet details the green features of each project that earned points towards their Platinum certifications.
 It sums up what makes a house a LEED Platinum home.

-Leadership in Energy and Environmental Design, or LEED, provides the construction industry with a definition of green building design and a means to measure green construction techniques and their effectiveness.
-The USGBC is the organization responsible for authoring the LEED standards.
+Leadership in Energy and Environmental Design, or LEED, provides the construction industry and the public with a definition of green building design and a means to measure green construction techniques and their effectiveness.
+The United States Green Building Council (USGBC) is the organization responsible for authoring the LEED standards and administering their application.

-As part of this program, the USGBC created a rating system to promote sustainable building practices.
-There are four levels of certification from highest to lowest: Platinum, Gold, Silver and simple certification.
+As part of this program, the USGBC has created a rating system to promote sustainable building practices.
+There are four levels of certification (from highest to lowest): Platinum, Gold, Silver and a basic certification.

-LEED-certified design and construction offers homeowners numerous advantages which can be categorized as savings, value, and well-being.
+LEED-certified design and construction offers the public numerous advantages which can be categorized as savings, value, and well-being.

 Value: Green homes typically sell at a higher premium than non-certified homes.
-In one study, consumers ranked green features as their top criteria when shopping for a new home.
+In one study, more than 50% of consumers ranked green features as a top consideration when looking for a home.
 This often means green homes spend less time on the market and enjoy a higher resale value.

 Well-being: Residents of LEED-certified homes enjoy interior air quality superior compared to occupants of homes designed with little or no attention paid to green construction.
 Green homes take into consideration toxic outgassing of building materials and implement measures to limit the use of such materials.
 Additionally, ventilation issues are addressed up front to ensure quality of life inside the home is up to current standards.